UKnowWhoIm/whatsapp-telegram-bridge/README.md

 # Whatsapp Telegram Bridge

-This project creates a bridge between a whatsapp chat and a public telegram channel, ie you could recieve the messages sent on whatsapp through telegram.
+This project creates a bridge between a whatsapp chat and a telegram channel, ie you could recieve the messages sent on whatsapp through telegram.

 ## How to use